Brake Safety Week Brings Truck Brakes Into Compliance with Safety Standards

 When law enforcement finds issues of serious concern in a vehicle’s brake system, such as worn or cracked drums or pads, or leaks in the hydraulic fluid transport system, the vehicles will be taken out of service immediately.
 Last year alone, law enforcement subjected over 18,800 commercial vehicles to an inspection during Brake Safety Week, taking over 2,300 vehicles off the road when they failed to pass their inspection.

-If you’ve been injured in a crash with a negligent tractor-trailer or semi-truck driver, get help collecting money damages to which you may be entitled by contacting the seasoned and aggressive personal injury attorneys at Whibbs Stone Barnett for a no-cost consultation, at 888-219-4561, with offices in Pensacola, Ft.
+If you’ve been injured in a crash with a negligent tractor-trailer or semi-truck driver, get help collecting money damages to which you may be entitled by contacting the seasoned and aggressive personal injury attorneys at Whibbs Stone Barnett Turner, PA for a no-cost consultation, at 888-219-4561, with offices in Pensacola, Ft.
 Walton Beach, and Fairhope, Alabama.